-The structure of these meetings is unique as we want to allow all attendees to have an opportunity to learn about the work we have done so far and have meaningful discussions on the major overarching trends that may affect Cherry Hill in the future and identifying opportunities and challenges within the township.
-In order to accomplish this, we will have three identical sessions during the course of each meeting.
-Each session will start with a presentation of the information gathered in the Existing Conditions Report and answer any preliminary questions, move on to discuss the major components of the Master Plan, and end with a discussion about goals and objectives that the Township should be focused on into the future.
-We are asking attendees to pre-register for the meetings through our website for one of the stated start times and staying for approximately 2 hours.
-If you cannot pre-register it is okay to just show up, but please note that if you wish to hear the presentation and work through the process from start to finish you should plan on arriving at one of the stated start times below.
-Each meeting is identical so pick the time that works best for you and join us!
+The structure of these meetings was unique as we wanted to allow all attendees to have an opportunity to learn about the work we have done so far and have meaningful discussions on the major overarching trends that may affect Cherry Hill in the future and identify opportunities and challenges within the township.
+In order to accomplish this, we had three identical sessions during the course of each meeting.
+Each session started with a presentation of the information gathered in the Existing Conditions Report and answered any preliminary questions, then participants moved on to discuss the major components of the Master Plan, and ended with a discussion about goals and objectives that the Township should be focused on into the future.

 The Existing Conditions Report is a stand-alone document that serves as a preface to goals and recommendations that will be established in the Cherry Hill Master Plan update (2018).
 The report is structured to impart a clear a picture of the Township, where it stands today, and how it got there.

 Existing Conditions Report